Yes, the hip-hop drum samples you use in Arcade have a story and a name behind them. And that name is Daniel Gallardo.

 “You can hear there’s a lot of compression and reverb happening,” he says.
 “These are just some drums that I brought in.
 They warped fine to different tempos, but this one’s at 140 [beats per minute].”

 “We incorporated some different things.
-It’s not all just full drum kit loops.
-There are also cymbal loops, which are nice to be able to lay on top of something.
+It’s not all just full drum Sampler Loops.
+There are also cymbal Loops, which are nice to be able to lay on top of something.
 That way you can combine the acoustic and the electronic elements together.”

 Advice for artists of all sorts: keep your mind open